AnotherPillow/Pine/README.md

 ### License

-See `LICENSE` for details. `optifine-backend` is GNU GPL v3.
+See `LICENSE` for details. `optifine-backend` is GNU AGPL v3. `user-facing` is MPL 2.0.
 Root directory is [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/?ref=chooser-v1).